-This list of keto foods is a great starting point for anyone new to a low carb lifestyle — everything on this list is safe to eat in moderation on a keto diet, and most ingredients can be commonly found in supermarkets.
+This list of foods is a great starting point for anyone new to a low carb lifestyle — everything on this list is safe to eat in moderation on a low carb diet, and most ingredients are commonly found in supermarkets.

 Going shopping?
 Use the bulleted list below as your shopping list.
 Generally, you’ll want to move along the outer edges of a grocery store where most of the meat, dairy, and produce sections are located.
 Avoid the bakery section and center aisles, which have carb-dense foods like desserts, breads, chips, cereal, and pasta.

 Unsure about a food?
 For foods not listed below, read the nutrition facts label.
-Most people on a keto diet try to stay under 20-50 g of net carbs per day (net carbs is total carbs minus fiber minus sugar alcohols).
+Most people limit their daily total of net carbs (net carbs is total carbs minus fiber minus sugar alcohols) and this limit can be anywhere from 20 grams (for ketosis) up to 150 grams daily.
 Judge how many servings you plan to eat and calculate the carbs to determine if it fits within your daily total.

 Vegetables and Fruit

-Many vegetables are low carb when eaten in moderation; avoid starchy ones like potatoes and beans.
-Avoid fruit except for berries, which can be consumed in small quantities.
+Many vegetables are low carb when eaten in moderation; avoid starchy ones like potatoes.
+Avoid most fruit, except for berries.

 - Brussels sprouts